meetuparchive/meetup-web-platform/packages/mwp-tracking-plugin/README.md

 ### Behavior

-The platform currently adds `click` _and_ `change` listeners when creating the Redux store for the browser - this is done on application start and is guaranteed not to run on the server.
-Each `click` and `change` event is sent to `clickWriter`, which dispatches a Redux `CLICK_TRACK` action.

-The click action is _not_ reduced into Redux state, but is picked up by middleware in order to accumulate the data in a cookie that will collect data from multiple tabs and persist when navigating away from the web app.
+`browserInit` can be called by a client application whenever it is ready to start listening for clicks (usually in `componentDidMount` in the application wrapper component).
+The platform does the rest.
+The init code attaches `click` _and_ `change` listeners to the `<body>`.
+Each `click` and `change` event is converted to a click record and stored in a cookie that will be sent to the server on the next HTTP request.

 Server routes must opt-in to consuming the click cookie using `route.options.plugins['mwp-tracking-plugin']`, which should define an object with a `click` property defining a function that